 WHY TREES?
 [Video link] Follow along as this lecture doodle (produced by the Alabama Co-op Extension) examines some of the basic reasons why trees are important not just for their beauty but also for their contributions to our health, our community of citizens, and our economic stability.
 Tree cover in our towns and cities contributes much.
 But because the benefits of trees are passive and accumulate slowly, they are unacknowledged until they are missing.

-© 2008-present Arbor Rangers, LLC.
+© Arbor Rangers, LLC.
 Arbor Rangers™ Characters (including core team members: Clive Jones, Sandy Beech, Donny Philips, Jose Moreno, Zaire Manning, and Keiko Fukiage), Oakley, Arbor Rangers™ Kids Learn About™ Series, Arbor Rangers™ Don’t Move Firewood Campaign logo, Foresters of Urban Nature™, Arbor Rangers™ “We Get Kids THINKING About Trees” Campaign and “AR Brain” logo, and Arbor Rangers™ and AR Logo Designs by Jeff Harris.
 All Rights Reserved.
 The names, likenesses, and other signature attributes of the Arbor Rangers™ Characters reproduced on this website are trademarks, registered trademarks, copyrighted designs, and/or other forms of intellectual property that are the exclusive property of Arbor Rangers, LLC or Jeff Harris in the U.S. and/or other countries and may not be used, in whole or in part, without the prior written consent of Arbor Rangers, LLC or Jeff Harris.
 Certain non-commercial use for educational purposes may be allowed, with permission.
 All Rights Reserved.
-All other sponsored products, company names, weblinks, brand names, trademarks, and logos are the property of their respective owners and used with permission.
+All other sponsored products, company names, weblinks, brand names, trademarks, and logos are the property of their respective owners and are used with permission.
 All rights reserved. ™ & ® denotes US Trademarks.

-Terms of Use • Privacy Policy •
+• Terms of Use • Privacy Policy •